 "Woman In Balance"

 In Valerie Wilcox’s “Constructs," her works present a reimagined, abstracted understanding of our constructed environment and how our brain works to piece together diverse elements.
-I use common materials to create connections between our everyday lives and new ideas about how we construct our physical surroundings.
+She uses common materials to create connections between our everyday lives and new ideas about how we construct our physical surroundings.

 Wilcox incorporates the ideals of Wabi Sabi into her working process.
 This aesthetic is centered on the acceptance and beauty of transience and imperfection.
 It refers to quirks and anomalies arising from the process of construction, which add uniqueness and elegance to both natural and man-made objects.